 Your external auditors should have a strong commitment to and demonstrated track record in timely service delivery.
-Working with your organization to plan and execute the audit, communicating regularly with you, and responding quickly to your questions and concerns are all essential to concluding the audit promptly, as well as meeting your expectations and those of the board.
+Working with your institution to plan and execute the audit, communicating regularly with you, and responding quickly to your questions and concerns are all essential to concluding the audit promptly, as well as meeting your expectations and those of the board.

-• Ability to address issues unique to your organization's risk profile
+• Ability to address issues unique to your institution's risk profile

-The audit firm must be able to understand your organization's funding streams, cost methods, licensing requirements, regulatory environment and general business conditions - in other words, the aspects that make up your organization's unique risk profile.
-Your staff should not have to teach the firm's staff how to work with not-for-profit organizations.
-Instead, the audit firm should provide critical information and business advice that will help improve your organization's operations.
+The audit firm must be able to understand your institution's funding streams, cost methods, regulatory environment and general business conditions - in other words, the aspects that make up your institution's unique risk profile.
+Your staff should not have to teach the firm's staff how to work with colleges and universities.
+Instead, the audit firm should provide critical information and business advice that will help improve your institution's operations.